 Intersectional environmentalism and a commitment to environmental justice ensure that environmental activism and advocacy benefit all people on the planet, regardless of demographics.

-Although the protest was unsuccessful, and residents of Afton have since endured significant health and wellness consequences as a result of the toxic substances polluting their communities, these protests were the beginning of the environmental justice movement.
+Although the protest was unsuccessful, and residents of Afton have since endured significant health and wellness consequences as a result of the toxic substances polluting their communities, these protests brought the environmental justice movement to a national stage.

 Isolated calls for justice with respect to environmental matters existed prior to the Warren County protests, but this series of events became the catalyst for research, more activism, governmental involvement, and much broader awareness of the disproportionate impact of pollution and toxic chemicals on marginalized communities.
 As this movement has grown, it has come to also include considerations of climate change as well as more localized pollution that initially sparked the movement.

 Climate change is well underway.
 As we see effects of climate change around the world, it’s clear that the impacts of climate change will not be shared equally by all.
 UN Secretary-General António Guterres said, “Climate change is happening now and to all of us.
 No country or community is immune.
 And, as is always the case, the poor and vulnerable are the first to suffer and the worst hit.”

 We already know that marginalized communities are suffering disproportionately from natural disasters, floods and droughts, and excessive heat that are causing increased food insecurity, displacement, and worsened health outcomes, among other injustices like systematic racism.

 What Are Environmental Justice And Intersectional Environmentalism?